bugzilla/bugzilla/docs/en/rst/installing/linux.rst

 If you are running RHEL6, you will have to enable the "RHEL Server Optional" channel in RHN to get some of those packages.

-If you plan to use SQlite as your database, you will need to also install the appropriate packages for that.
+If you plan to use a database other than MySQL, you will need to also install the appropriate packages for that.

 Ubuntu and Debian